ngeeyonglim/TikTokTechJam2025/README.md

-# Hide&Seek: A Privacy-first Photo Gallery
+# hide & seek: A Privacy-first Photo Gallery

 A photo gallery application that empowers users to **censor sensitive content** in their images while contributing to **privacy-preserving AI training**.